-The enforcement by the regulators in Israel is relatively less aggressive than the enforcement of regulators in the EU and the USA.
+The enforcement by the regulators in Israel is less aggressive than the enforcement of regulators in the EU and the USA.

-According to the 2019-20 biennial report published in 2021, the PPA brought a total of 195 enforcement actions in 2019 and 2020, 105 of them following severe data breaches.
+According to the PPA's annual report for 2021, the PPA conducted a total of 216 supervisory cases and 60 follow-ups.
 A list of enforcement actions is available on the Privacy Protection Authority's website and a summary is included in its biennial report.